2014 Winter Olympics: Construction

 The Olympic infrastructure was constructed according to a Federal Target Program (FTP).
-In June 2009, the Games' organizers reported they were one year ahead in building the main Olympic facilities as compared to recent Olympic Games.
+In June 2009, the Games' organisers reported they were one year ahead in building the main Olympic facilities as compared to recent Olympic Games.
 In November 2011, IOC President Jacques Rogge was in Sochi and concluded that the city had made significant progress since he last visited eighteen months earlier.

 Telecommunications

-According to the FTP, US$580 million would be spent on construction and modernization of telecommunications in the region.
+According to the FTP, US$580 million would be spent on construction and modernisation of telecommunications in the region.
 Avaya was named by the Sochi Organizing Committee as the official supplier of telecommunications equipment.
-Avaya provided the data network equipment, including switches, routers, security, telephones and contact-center systems.
+Avaya provided the data network equipment, including switches, routers, security, telephones and contact-centre systems.
 It provided engineers and technicians to design and test the systems, and worked with other technology partners to provide athletes, dignitaries and fans information about the Games.

 The 2014 Olympics is the first "fabric-enabled" Games using Shortest Path Bridging (SPB) technology.
 The network is capable of handling up to 54 Tbit/s of traffic.

 Infrastructure built for the games included: